This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How Long should you leave the brew?
 This depends on the amount you are brewing and the quantity of molasses you use.
 However, three or four days should be an ideal amount of time.
 Once the compost tea is ready, it should be used immediately as it doesn’t store.

 The microbes start to die without the oxygen and food that are required.
-It is possible to add additional water, compost, and molasses to continue the brewing process.
+Adding additional water, compost, and molasses is possible to continue the brewing process.

 Compost tea can be used to water your plants.
 You can not overuse the compost tea, so there is no danger of using too much.
 Use as much fluid as the plant needs.
 It can also be used as a drench, aiding plants in fending off fungal and blight attacks.